Workgroups

 Participating Organizations: City of Richmond, County Supervisor John Gioia’s Office, East Bay Regional Park District, Hellman Foundation, PlaceWorks, Pogo Park, Rising Juntos, Trust for Public Land, Iron Triangle Neighborhood Council, Urban Tilth, YES Nature to Neighborhoods

 Year 1 Progress: The workgroup set a goal of assessing feasibility and recommending a funding approach and roadmap to sustainable funding for parks and recreation in Richmond.
-The workgroup developed talking points for Richmond City Council budget advocacy opportunities.
-The Funding workgroup also reviewed possible public financing options outlined in Trust for Public Land’s Public Finance Feasibility Study.
-Trust for Public Land developed a proposal for bringing a team of experts to further explore and guide decision making on funding resources.
-This proposal was vetted by the Funding Workgroup to ensure that work was not being duplicated, and that results would be practicable.
+The Funding workgroup reviewed possible public financing options outlined in Trust for Public Land’s Public Finance Feasibility Study.
+The workgroup vetted a proposal from the Trust for Public Land to further explore and guide decision making on funding resources.

 Participating Organizations: Contra Costa Health Services, East Bay Regional Park District, FIERCE Advocates/Black Village Network, Healthy and Active Before 5, PlaceWorks, Trust for Public Land, Urban Tilth, Rich City Rides, City of Richmond

-Year 1 Progress: The group developed a purpose statement related to recommending RichPEP goals, strategies, and evaluation needs and coordinating with agency staff.
-The workgroup synthesized common goals across RichPEP projects and discussed the types of outcomes (population-level and systems indicators) that could be used to measure RichPEP’s impact.
+Year 1 Progress: The workgroup synthesized common goals across RichPEP projects and discussed the types of outcomes (population-level and systems indicators) that could be used to measure RichPEP’s impact.
 The group met with Possibility Lab to discuss options for evaluation support for RichPEP.
-Possibility Lab prepared a draft proposal including process and community impact evaluation for RichPEP activities, and suggested applying to a public policy capstone project program at UC Berkeley for evaluation of systems change.
-Possibility Lab offered to help the group prepare the application.

 Communications and Media